When you purchase through links on our site, we may earn an affiliate commission.

 Don't know whether you're a pronator, neutral or supinator when you run?
 Don't fear, former long-distance British runner Julian Goater is here to explain the differences between running gaits and how to assess yours

-Whether you’re classified as a ‘pronator’, ‘neutral runner’ or ‘supinator’, depends on whether your feet roll inwards or outwards as they strike the ground.
+Whether you’re classified as a ‘pronator’, ‘neutral’ or ‘supinator’ runner depends on whether your feet roll inwards or outwards as they strike the ground.
+In this article, we explain different types of running gait and how to identify your gait within them.

 There’s a large selection of anti-pronation shoes designed to compensate for this weakness but beware: too much correction will transfer your weight to the outsides of your feet.
 And although this will limit (and may even prevent) your pronation, it may cause problems higher up your legs, to your knees, hips or lower back.